Find out how Verizon Connect can assist you with ELD deployment to help keep your fleet compliant.

 - The opportunity to get recognition for their good driving with metric-based scorecards that can be used to reward a high standard of work.

 - Streamlined roadside checks in which DOT officers can verify HOS with direct access to the ELD via Bluetooth or USB.

 The transition from paper Hours-of-Service (HOS) logs to ELDs can be an exhaustive process, particularly if you’re running a large fleet.
 Effective change management includes having a big picture view of the changeover and taking all affected parties into account.

 By now, you would have a plan in place to make the switch from HOS logs to ELDs.
 Follow that up with a walk-through of the deployment process.
 Keeping the lines of communication open and feedback flowing throughout the entire process will help to smooth out any speed bumps along the way.

 5. Share the rewards

-Cash incentives, employee perks or recognition can all make a driver’s job more rewarding - and change their opinion of ELDs.
+In addition, give back to your drivers in a more tangible way to encourage them throughout the transition.
+Cash incentives, employee perks or recognition can all make a driver’s job more rewarding, and change their opinion of ELDs.
 And it’s great news for good drivers.
-Finally, their skill behind the wheel is being recognized.